 Setting Description Text Apply a custom name to the source.
 Enter a new name for each input you want to identify differently.
+Names are limited to 12 characters plus the symbol.
 The name is used to identify the input on the panel mnemonics and well as on menus.
 If TSL id is associated with the input, the switcher will use the router mnemonic name over the internal one.
+Tip: A line break can be added to the name by entering a vertical bar, or pipe, symbol () where you want the break.
+For example, entering CAM 1 would be CAM and then 1 on a separate line.
 Carbonite Set up the mnemonic appearance of the source for the control panel you are using.
 TouchDrive Refer to your control panel documentation Icon for more information on setting up mnemonics.
 Alpha Link an alpha video feed to the video.
 If the input is the video or fill for an auto key, click the Alpha button and select the video source you want to use as the alpha.
-Refer to To Set Up an Auto Key Association on page 96 for information on setting up an auto key.
+Refer to To Set Up an Auto Key Association on page 102 for information on setting up an auto key.
 Device Link an external device to a video input to allow remote control for that device.
 Audio Mixer Link an external audio mixer to a video input.
 Select the audio mixer and audio channels on the mixer that you want to associate with the video.
 Associating audio channels with video sources allows for Audio Follow Video (AFV) control from the switcher where the audio channel is brought up when the video it taken on-air.
 Mask Source Link a video mask to the video source.
 Much like an alpha, you can link a mask source to the video.
 The external mask source is used by the chroma keyer mask.
-Refer to To Mask a Chroma Key for information on using an external mask.
+Refer to To Mask a Chroma Key on page 45 for information on using an external mask.
 Configure Assign an FSFC or Delay to the input.
-Refer to Frame Sync and Format Conversion on page 115 for information on FSFC setup.
-Dyn.
+Refer to Frame Sync and Format Conversion on page 123 for information on FSFC setup, and Frame Delays (HD and UHDTV1 Only) on page 130 for information on Frame Delays.

+Setting Description Dyn.
 Range Select the current dynamic range of the video signal on the input.
 This is the dynamic range that the video signal is being converted from.
-Refer to High Dynamic Range (HDR) and Wide Color Gamut (WCG) Conversion on page 125 for more information.

-× Setting Description Color Gamut Select the color gamut of the video signal on the input.
+Refer to High Dynamic Range (HDR) and Wide Color Gamut (WCG) Conversion on page 135 for more information.
+Color Gamut Select the color gamut of the video signal on the input.
 This is the color gamut the video signal is being converter from.
-Refer to High Dynamic Range (HDR) and Wide Color Gamut (WCG) Conversion on page 125 for more information.
+Refer to High Dynamic Range (HDR) and Wide Color Gamut (WCG) Conversion on page 135 for more information.
 TSL Assign a TSL id to the input and set the tally state.
-Refer to To Assign a TSL ID to a Video Input on page 94 for information on assigning a TSL id to an input.
+Refer to To Assign a TSL ID to a Video Input on page 101 for information on assigning a TSL id to an input.
 Panel Follow Select one of the custom panels to be shown on Live Assist when the source is selected.
 This can be used to have the DashBoard page for a camera control unit displayed when the camera source is selected.
-Refer to Custom Page Auto Follow on page 97 for information on setting up custom panels.
+Refer to Custom Page Auto Follow on page 104 for information on setting up custom panels.